yadaming/GNE_Nepal_App/README.md

 Version 2
 ---------

-All the code and resources for the Global Nutrition Empowerment edcation application for Android.
+All the code and resources for the Global Nutrition Empowerment education application for Android.
 Created and written by Doug and Michael McGirr